Codecademy/docs/content/css/concepts/display/terms/float/float.md

 ---
-Title: 'float'
+Title: "float"
-Description: 'Places an element on the left or right side of its container.'
+Description: "Places an element on the left or right side of its container."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Float'
+  - "Float"
-  - 'Positioning'
+  - "Positioning"
-  - 'Layout'
+  - "Layout"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Places an element on the left or right side of its container.